FRL: Federated Rank Learning: Experiments

-\paragraphb{Initialization matters in FSL:} In FSL, the weight parameters are randomly initialized at the start and remain fixed throughout the training.
-An appropriate initialization is instrumental to the success of FSL, since the clients are trying to find the most important weight parameters.
-We study efficacy of three initializing strategies that use three different distributions: Glorot Normal, Kaiming Normal, and Singed Kaiming Constant.
-Table~\ref{tab:init} shows the results.
-We observe from Table~\ref{tab:init} that, Singed Kaiming Constant initialization achieves the best results that are closest to FedAvg.
+In \Name{}, the weight parameters are randomly initialized at the start and remain fixed throughout the training.
+An appropriate initialization is instrumental to the success of \Name{}, since the FRL clients are sending the local rankings of these edges; more important edges get higher ranks.
+They generate these rankings by feeding the subnetwork of top rank edges and calculating the gradient of the loss with respect to the scores, so distribution of these random weights has a high impact on the calculated loss.
+We use three different distribution for initializing the weight parameters as follows:

+\paragraphb{Glorot Normal}~\cite{DBLP:journals/jmlr/GlorotB10} where we denote by $\mathcal{X}_N$.
+Previous work~\cite{DBLP:conf/nips/ZhouLLY19} used this initialization to demonstrate that subnetworks of randomly weighted neural networks can achieve impressive performance.